qualiabyte/chainscope/Project-Notes.md

 + Build more interesting queries
 + Discover valuable use cases
-+ Tune Bitcoind, Elasticsearch, and ES-blockchain for extracting the data completely and reliably
++ Tune Bitcoind, Elasticsearch, and ES-blockchain for extracting data completely and reliably
 + Safe, read-only API to Elasticsearch for public use
 + Nice front-end for simple searches and exploration